We are frequently asked the question... "How much does a funeral cost?"

 Certified Copies of a Death Certificate:

 It is customary to offer an honorarium to the clergy or church that is conducting the funeral service.
-The amount offered is generally a personal, family decision; currently it is most common to offer around $175.00 to $200.00 or more, depending upon a family's wishes.
+The amount offered is generally a personal, family decision; currently it is most common to offer around $225.00 or more, depending upon a family's wishes.

 Flower costs vary among florists.
-Bouquets usually cost $75.00 or more per arrangement, a casket spray can cost $150.00 to $200.00 or more, depending upon their size, flowers selected or the time of year.
+Bouquets usually cost $100.00 or more per arrangement, a casket spray can cost $200.00 or more, depending upon their size, flowers selected or the time of year.

 The funeral director can write the notice with you and place it into whichever newspapers you wish.
 Some of the local weekly newspapers do not have a charge for this.
 Some weekly newspapers and most daily newspapers have a charge for publishing an obituary in their newspaper.
-For illustration purposes, the Fargo Forum and the Grand Forks Herald offer a complementary notice or a paid obituary that costs $20 per column inch, which also allows the obituary to be placed on their websites.
+For illustration purposes, the Fargo Forum and the Grand Forks Herald offer a paid obituary that costs $23 per column inch, which also allows the obituary to be placed on their websites.

 We have put together an average cost, based upon the most commonly selected services, casket, vault and cash advanced items for a traditional funeral service.
-These figures are from the year 2016 at our three facilities, Aaker Funeral Home of Lakota, Stanley-Iverson Funeral Home of McVille and Cooperstown Funeral Chapel of Cooperstown.
+These figures are from the year 2023 at our two facilities, the Aaker Funeral Home of Lakota and the Stanley-Iverson Funeral Home of McVille.

 To reiterate, these figures are merely averages, based upon the most commonly selected items listed above.
 The cost of a particular funeral would depend upon the services, merchandise and cash advance items requested.
 If you wish to have a consultation with a funeral director on our staff, we would be glad to illustrate for you the costs associated with your particular requests and selections.